OlgaKuklina/GitJourney/README.md

 list item, the app opens on the feed list tab.

 ###Explore and search
- - See number stars and clones of your repositories
+ - See number stars and clones of your repositories.
- - See list of followers of current user
+ - See list of followers of current user.
- - See list of users followed by current user
+ - See list of users followed by current user.
  - Monitor feed list with different types of user activity.
  - See number of starred repositories with number of stars, clones and watchers.